ibm-cloud-docs/dns-svcs/cr-details.md

 1. Store the following values in variables to be used in the API command:
     * `instance_id`, which is the unique identifier of a service instance.
     * `X-Correlation-ID`, which is a string that uniquely identifies a request.
-1. When all viariables are initiated, list your custom resolvers:
+1. When all variables are initiated, list your custom resolvers:

     ```
     {